 The California Transparency in Supply Chains Act Statement

-Makers of America, LLC, d/b/a artPOP! (“Company”) strongly objects to the use of slavery, child labor and human trafficking.
-The California Transparency in Supply Chains Act of 2010 (the “Act”) was designed to educate consumers regarding efforts a company is taking to prevent and stop human trafficking and slavery in their direct product supply chains.
-Under the Act, retailers and manufacturers doing business in California are required to provide a statement disclosing the steps they take to eliminate the use of slavery, child labor and human trafficking in their supply chain.
+Makers of America, LLC, d/b/a artPOP! (“Company”) is committed to conducting business in a lawful, ethical and socially responsible manner.
+The Company strongly objects to the use of slavery, child labor and human trafficking.
+The California Transparency in Supply Chains Act of 2010 (the “Act”), requires certain retailers and manufacturers doing business in California to disclose efforts eradicate human trafficking and slavery from their direct supply chains.

 As a company doing business in California, Makers of America provides the following disclosures regarding the Act: